WHAT IS STABILITY?

 “Don’t flap your wings so hard.
 It only exhausts you.”
 Kamal Ravikant

-A key aspect of Stability Training is a focus on correct alignment and appropriate muscular engagement.
+A key aspect of stability training is a focus on correct alignment and appropriate muscular engagement.
 This greatly improves your body awareness, which has many performance advantages for your sport.
 Heightened interoception (body awareness) speeds up neuromuscular connections, thus enhancing your coordination and reaction speed.
-It improves your biomechanics, reduces your risk of injury and importantly, reduces fatigue.
+It improves your biomechanics, reduces your risk of injury and crucially, reduces fatigue.

 “In my opinion, EVERY athlete – irrespective of sport or discipline – has the potential to enhance his or her ability by adopting a consistent yoga practice.
 I’d go so far as to say that if you’re not practicing yoga, you’re competing at a disadvantage and missing an opportunity to enhance peak performance.”
 Rich Roll, ultra-endurance athlete

-- We combine stability with flexibility, balance and control.
+- We train stability alongside flexibility, balance and control.

-- We move in multiple planes of motion and practice unusual movements that take us out of habitual/compensation patterns.
+- We move in multiple planes of motion and practice unfamiliar movements that take us out of habitual/compensation patterns.

 - We focus on the role of the breath in stabilising the body and regulating the nervous system.

-- We take ego out of the equation which allows for greater sensitivity.
+- We remove ego from the equation which allows for greater sensitivity.

 - We move slowly and with deliberation, which allows us to tune into the subtle sensations felt in the deeper muscles.